 - Verbania – situated on the shore of Lake Maggiore, Verbania is only 40km from Milano and has impressive Villa Taranto, with idyllic botanical gardens.

 - Volterra – a walled mountaintop town in Tuscany, this atmospheric town is where Stephanie Meyer, the author of the Twilight series, based the Volturi, the fictional yet famous coven of elite, regal and rich vampire rulers.

-All these fascinating finalist cities have to present their projects in front of the jury during a public hearing at the culture ministry in Rome on 14 and 15 January 2021.
-Then the jury will narrow down the most suitable candidate (in their opinion) for this highly-regarded title.
-Culture minister Dario Franceschini will hand over the prestigious award.
+All these fascinating finalist cities had to present their projects in front of the jury during a public hearing at the culture ministry in Rome on 14 and 15 January 2021.
+Then the jury narrowed down the most suitable candidate (in their opinion) for this highly-regarded title.
+Culture minister Dario Franceschini handed over the prestigious award.

 Bergamo and Brescia have in fact been awarded cultural titles for 2023, in an empathetic attempt to rebuild these two towns which have been devastated by the COVID-19 outbreak.
 The funding and support will give the joint winners hope for the future.